 The priority area for admissions is as follows: Kensington High Street; up Holland Walk; over Holland Park Avenue; up Ladbroke Grove; right into Kensington Park Gardens; over Kensington Park Road; into Chepstow Villas; right down Chepstow Place; right into Ossington Street; over Notting Hill Gate; down Kensington Palace Gardens; left into Kensington High Street.
-Properties on both sides of road are included in the priority area as long as the entrance to the property is located the named road and directly opposite the boundary line (Map attached).
+Properties on both sides of road are included in the priority area as long as the entrance to the property is located the named road and directly opposite the boundary line. (please email school.admissions@rbkc.gov.uk if you would like to be sent a visual map).